45 N King Fisher Lane Hampstead, NC 28443

 Situated on a scenic sound, Hampstead looks across the sound to Topsail Island.
 It is close to the beach and just a short jaunt (20-25 minutes) to downtown Wilmington, NC.
 Hampstead borders Highway 17, which connects Wilmington to Jacksonville, NC (about 30-40 minutes away).
 Highway 17 is being upgraded to a four-lane coastal highway that will stretch from Virginia to Florida.

 Hampstead is the largest of many small communities that make up Topsail Township in Pender County.
-Newcomers of all ages are making this little waterfront community their permanent home because they appreciate the affordable lifestyle and quiet atmosphere just minutes from all of the conveniences and attractions of the neighboring cities.
+Newcomers of all ages are seeking houses for sale in Hampstead and looking to make this little waterfront community their permanent home because they appreciate the affordable lifestyle and quiet atmosphere just minutes from all of the conveniences and attractions of the neighboring cities.

 Hampstead offers access to a variety of historical and natural attractions.
 Poplar Grove Plantation is Hampstead's most popular historical attraction.
 One of the oldest existing peanut plantations in North Carolina, Poplar Grove opened as a museum in 1980.
 The mansion is on the National Register of Historic Homes and has been preserved as a shining example of a successful farming family homestead typical of the 1800s era.